-Note: Authority: Sections 130, 133, 5307 and 5708, Labor Code.
+Authority: Sections 130, 133, 5307, and 5708, Labor Code.
 Reference: Sections 4600, 4621, 5710 and 5811, Labor Code.

-ARTICLE 14: Record of Proceedings
+ARTICLE 14 Record of Proceedings

-§ 10800.
+§ 10740 10800.
 Transcripts.

-Testimony taken at hearings will not be transcribed except upon the written request of a party accompanied by the fee prescribed in the Rules of the Administrative Director, or unless ordered by a commissioner, a deputy commissioner or presiding workers' compensation judge.
+Unless otherwise ordered by a commissioner, a deputy commissioner, or a presiding workers' compensation judge, testimony taken at hearings in compensation proceedings will not be transcribed except upon the written request of a party accompanied by the fee prescribed in the Rules of the Administrative Director, or unless ordered by a commissioner, a deputy commissioner, or presiding workers' compensation judge.
 Any written request shall be served on all parties.